31st August 2016. By Ryan Baldi.

 Although excitement surrounding the 20-year-old must, of course, be tempered with him only featured in preseason matches so far, he has, however, still made an overwhelmingly positive impression since debuting against the MLS All Stars.
 In that particular game, the way he dealt with one of Arsenal's former nemesis', in the form of Didier Drogba, was a real highlight of the Gunners' 2-1 win.

 After the match, the Arsenal boss, Arsene Wenger, was full of praise for the debutant and also noted how well he's already settling in, stating: "He's adapted surprisingly.
-In a very good way, because he reads the game well and understands what's
+In a very good way, because he reads the game well and understands what's going on, anticipates well.

 - Posted: August 10, 2016Categories: BarcelonaRead more »